The Retailer’s Guide to Apparel Inventory Management

 Mobile-Based Apparel Inventory Management Tools

 If you’re concerned about counting errors using the pen-and-paper method, consider employing inventory counting apps.
 The most basic versions allow you to take a picture of an item, enter notes about it, and then upload the photo and information to the cloud.
-More sophisticated iterations allow you to scan items using a barcode and the information will be instantly uploaded to your inventory management system.
+More sophisticated iterations allow you to scan items using a SKU barcode and the information will be instantly uploaded to your system.
 Once the count’s complete, you can download the inventory data in .CSV format.

 Using mobile scanners is a great approach since it eliminates manual data entry, which is often prone to errors.
 Moreover, it makes counts instantly available via the cloud.
 Depending on the sophistication of the app, this information is either available via a downloadable file or through data visualizations.

 Enterprise Resource Planning (ERP) Tool with a Warehouse Management System (WMS) Integration